shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 c) Instagram: Post url -> instagram.com/p/Code -> put that code in shortcode-ID coverter then that into a snowfalke decoder
 d) Mastodon -> URL directly -> instances.social/@user/<snowfalke id>
 ```
+> Reddit deleted-content recovery - Pushshift-successor tools (Arctic shift and camas.unddit.com or use other sites)

 **EMAIL-IDS**
 ```
 1. Perform email ID search using the given tools from section 1